Curated and adapted by Gary Meyer

 2 tablespoons good aged balsamic vinegar (Try Amphora Nueva for great choices)

-2 cups San Marzano tomato purée or a combo of diced tomatoes & puree
+2 cups San Marzano tomato purée or a combo of fresh diced tomatoes & purée

 4 ounces reserved pasta water